Clear brand message + compelling content = Results!

 Year after year, this in-demand company stayed exceedingly busy offering geotechnical engineering services, environmental engineering services, construction materials testing, and laboratory services.
 Meanwhile, its website became horribly out-of-date and virtually useless.

 Finally, push came to shove.
 Ground Engineering’s leadership team planned to roll out an advanced mobile app to support employees and customers in the field.
-They would need a new website to support this app.
-Of course, this hardworking website must present an updated, comprehensive, and powerful presentation of the extensive service offerings along with a robust list of completed projects.
+They would need an all-new website to support this app.
+Of course, this new website must present the extensive service offerings and highlight a wide variety of case-study projects.

-To begin, the website project manager, website developer, and I held an in-depth Discovery Session in a conference room, where we put a flip chart to work and jotted down lots of color-coordinated topics and arrows.
-We clarified the site map, determined required features and functionality, and created a roadmap to move forward.
+To begin, the website project manager, website developer, and I held an in-depth Discovery Session in a conference room.
+We grabbed a flip chart and markers, listed goals, brainstormed ideas, and jotted down lots of color-coordinated notes and arrows.
+We clarified the site map, determined the necessary features and functionality, and created a roadmap to move forward.

 To write the new website’s content, I used a combination of tactics: